 Likewise, Jayney, who hasn’t seen her own son Reno for two years, states that “children can be pretty harsh when it comes to parents”.

 Prophetically, Franz attempts to reassure McCandless, as they enjoy the view at the top of the mountain, that joy comes through relationships.
 McCandless tells Ron that he was “wrong to think the joy in life comes principally from human relationships.”
 Ironically, McCandless cajoles Franz to keep going to the top, despite his lack of fitness, and Franz is heartened by his attempt.
 The spiritual symbolism of mountaintops is evident as Franz tells McCandless that when you “forgive you love” and when you love “God’s light shines on you”.
 This is reflected in the ever-so blue brightness of the sky that the director captures during their most intimate moment astride the top of the mountain.

-At 3.30 in the morning, on 22 March 1992, Franz drives McCandless the 100 kms to the end of the road, with some survival tools such as the machete, the fishing pole and the knife.
-And at the end of the road, Ron tells McCandless that, as an only child of two only-children parents, he would like to adopt McCandless as a grandson .
+In the final chapter, entitled, ‘The getting of wisdom”, Franz drives McCandless the 100 kms to the end of the road, with some survival tools such as the machete, the fishing pole and the knife.
+They leave at 3.30 in the morning, on 22 March 1992.
+At the end of the road, Ron tells McCandless that, as an only child of two only-children parents, he would like to adopt McCandless as a grandson .

 As a nomad, McCandless’s relationship with nature becomes an encounter with mystery and danger; it is a battle between physical necessity and moral imperatives.